theonlyhennygod/cactus-hackathon/README.md

 ---

-*Pocket Doctor provides wellness insights only and is not intended for medical diagnosis.*
+*Pocket Doctor provides wellness insights only and is not intended for medical diagnosis.
+Always consult healthcare professionals for medical advice.*